jscode-bike/jscode.bike/refs/plan.md

 - build out header component
 - make `message` and `error message` components more helpful
 - add more problems
+- code split and dynamically load each problem
 - use local storage to show user progress

 consider